otacke/h5p-todo/README.md

 ### QuickGlance
 Simple content type that shows a text or an image (on click/on being attached) and hides it after a pre-defined time span.
 Could make sense in combination with other content types.

+### H5P results renderer
+H5P features a PHP based library named [h5p-php-report](https://github.com/h5p/h5p-php-report) that allows to interpret the results of H5P exercises (essentially amended excepts of xAPI statements) and to display them.
+That library is not maintained well anymore.
+Also, being PHP based limits its use for ports of H5P, e. g. the node.js port.
+Idea: Create a JavaScript based reinterpretation to be used flexibly by any H5P integration or Learning Record Store or as a service with a standalone solution
+- render H5P's results (return values of getXAPIData()) directly or parameters passed to php-h5p-library
+- add support for xAPI activities that h5p-php-report lacks (e. g. exercises without clearly right or wrong answers, cmp. open [pull-request from 2019](https://github.com/h5p/h5p-php-report/pull/5)
+- amend to offer drill-down reportimg functionality like H5P.com if a set of statements is passed for a specific content/user combination

 ### DONE Content checker (H5P Caretaker)
 <strike>Tool to check H5P contents for missing mandatory fields, metadata, etc.</strike>